 - Reaching a wider audience by offering an accessible and shareable donation option.

-- Collecting donor data to document preferred giving means and average gift amounts.
+- Collecting donor data to document preferred giving methods and average gift amounts.

-- Tracking fundraising results to assess your virtual outreach and completed donations.
+- Tracking fundraising results to assess your virtual outreach.

 In addition, your online donation form can be key to accepting annual fund gifts or capital campaign gifts via a fundraising webpage.